ChrisZeThird/Kicked-Rotor/Quantum/LevelSpacing/README.md

 ## Two Spin-1/2 systems

 The first system is based on the work of Smielansky and Sharf, that is to say a coupling on the kick.
 The second one comes from the Thesis of Tony Prat, where he decided to use the propagation operator for the coupling.
-Experimentaly, the second is much interesting since it doesn't require short times unlike the Smielansky's one.
+Experimentaly, the second one is much more interesting since it doesn't require short times unlike the Smielansky's one.
-Consequently, it represents a great interest for the study of the symplectic kicked rotor.
+Consequently, it represents a great interest for the experimental study of the symplectic kicked rotor.